stormkit-io/www-stormkit-io/content/docs/deployments--7-how-do-we-deploy.md

 ## Example

-Check out and build our [React Monorepo Template](https://github.com/stormkit-io/monorepo-template-react) to see an example of the `.stormkit` subfolder.
+Check out and build our [React Starter Template](https://github.com/stormkit-io/monorepo-template-react) to see an example of the `.stormkit` subfolder.